-- Monitoring the attendance and educational progress of the children their authority looks after. - Ensuring that arrangements are in place to improve the education and outcomes of the authority's LAC, including those placed out-of-authority. - Building relationships with health, education and social care partners, as well as other partners, so they and the designated teachers understand the support available to LAC and previously-LAC children. - Working with the school to ensure all LAC in attendance are fully supported in reaching their full potential. - Acting as the educational advocate for LAC. - Acting as a source of advice and information to help parents of previously-LAC as effectively as possible. - Ensuring there are effective systems in place to: - Maintain an up-to-date roll of the LAC who are in school settings, and gather information about their educational placement, attendance and progress. - Inform the headteacher and designated teacher if they have a pupil on roll who is looked after by the LA. - Ensure social workers, schools, designated teachers, careers and IROs understand their role and responsibilities regarding a pupil's PEP. - Ensure that up-to-date and effective PEPs that focus on educational outcomes are maintained for all LAC. - Avoid delays in providing suitable educational provision. - Ensure the educational achievement of LAC is seen as a priority by everyone who has responsibilities for promoting their welfare. - Report regularly on the attainment, progress and school attendance of LAC through the authority's corporate parenting structures.
+- Monitoring the attendance and educational progress of the children their authority looks after; this includes children who have left care through adoption, special guardianship or child arrangement orders, or who were adopted from state care outside of England and Wales. - Ensuring that arrangements are in place to improve the education and outcomes of the authority's LAC, including those placed out-of-authority. - Building relationships with health, education and social care partners, as well as other partners, so they and the designated teachers understand the support available to LAC and previously-LAC children. - Working with the school to ensure all LAC in attendance are fully supported in reaching their full potential. - Acting as the educational advocate for LAC. - Acting as a source of advice and information to help parents of previously-LAC as effectively as possible. - Ensuring there are effective systems in place to: - Maintain an up-to-date roll of the LAC who are in school settings, and gather information about their educational placement, attendance and progress. - Inform the headteacher and designated teacher if they have a pupil on roll who is looked after by the LA. - Ensure social workers, schools, designated teachers, careers and IROs understand their role and responsibilities regarding a pupil's PEP. - Ensure that up-to-date and effective PEPs that focus on educational outcomes are maintained for all LAC. - Avoid delays in providing suitable educational provision. - Ensure the educational achievement of LAC is seen as a priority by everyone who has responsibilities for promoting their welfare. - Report regularly on the attainment, progress and school attendance of LAC through the authority's corporate parenting structures.